catseye/Exanoke/README.markdown

 The fourth point can be enforced by simply disallowing functions to be passed to, or returned from, functions.

+### Note on these Criteria ###

+In fact, these four criteria taken together do not strictly speaking define primitive recursion.
+They don't exclude functional programs which always terminate but which aren't primitive recursive (for example, the Ackermann function.)
+However, determining that such functions terminate requires a more sophisticated notion of "smallerness" — a reduction ordering on their arguments.
+Our notion of "smallerness" will be simple enough that it will be easy to express syntactically, and will only capture primitive recursion.

 ### Note on Critical Arguments ###

 I should note, though, that the second point is an oversimplification.